JWM-CU/mmc3/README.md

 ```
 The `layout` variable corresponds to HTML layouts in the `_layouts` directory.
 The differences between most layouts is subtle and `gridlay` can generally be used.
 The permalink must be unique for each page, and corresponds to the directory that will store the page in the compiled HTML.
 Refer to your pages in `_config.yml` via the `title` variable.

-## Hosting

-Host your site on Github pages and / or use a custom domain, for instance through Cloudflare.

-### Github pages

-A simple way to host your site for free is via [Github Pages](https://pages.github.com/).
-This will provide you a free domain name at your_github_username.github.io.
-Instructions on how to do this are available on their page.
-They generally involve creating a repository on your Github titled `your_github_username.github.io` and uploading your files there (everything excepted the `_site/` directory, which the Github Pages service will generate using its own version of Jekyll).
-Then, Github will automatically rebuild your site every time you push a commit to the repository (no bundle/jekyll commands required).

-### Custom domain names

-You can use a standard domain service (e.g. [GoDaddy](https://www.godaddy.com/)) to purchase a domain name.
-Then, using the `CNAME` file and modifying the DNS settings of the domain service, you can direct your custom domain to the Github Pages-generated site.
-Detailed instructions for doing this for GoDaddy domains are available [here](https://hackernoon.com/how-to-set-up-godaddy-domain-with-github-pages-a9300366c7b), though analogous instructions apply to other services.

-### Hosting elsewhere

-If you already have a hosting service for a static HTML webpage, such as some universities provide, you can build your website locally using `bundle exec jekyll serve`.
-Then, upload the resulting files located in the `_site/` directory via SSH or FTP to this server.
-Be sure that the `site.url` and `site.baseurl` are set appropriately in the `_config.yml` file.

-## Alternatives

-### Static website generators

-A list of static webpage generators is available [here](https://www.staticgen.com/).
-For academic purposes, I believe most people use [Jekyll](https://jekyllrb.com/) or [Hugo](https://gohugo.io/).
-I am mostly unaware of their relative merits.
-However, both are relatively easy to use and offer many templates to base your ideas off of.
-This, in combination with their large user bases, make them particularly attractive.
-This site is built with Jekyll.

 ## License
 Copyright 2021 Spencer H. Bryngelson and controlled via the MIT license.
-Copyright 2023 John W. Murray
+Copyright 2023 John W. Murray.
+Webpage was forked and modified with changes in content, themes, and styles.